Gitanjali1818/90DaysOfDevOps/2026/day-07/day-07-linux-fs-and-scenarios.md

                                              2.      /home/ubuntu          home directories of ubuntu name.
                                              3.      /home/devops	        home directories of devops name.

-        3. /root : home directories of root user.
+        3. /root : home directories of root user. (sudo ls -la /root/)
                     ## Example files/folders :
                                             No.       Folder               	 What it contains
-                                            1.      /root/.bashrc          A configuration file for the bash shell.c
+                                            1.      /root/.bashrc          A configuration file for the bash shell.
                                             2.      /root/.ssh             Folder that stores SSH keys and SSH configuration.
                                             3.      /root/scripts	         A folder where the root user may store automation scripts.